The Locker Key

 I would like to arrange a meeting/exchange.
 I am prepared to offer you ten million.
 Please contact me by return email if you find this idea appealing.

-Sincerely Yale Barnett
+Yale Barnett

-Aurora Systems
+Aurora Systems”

-Jake turns to Mick who is deep in thought.
+Jake turned to Mick who is deep in thought.
 He is smiling.
-“Whoa.
-What do you make of that?”
+“What do you make of that?”
+Jake asked.

 “Dismissed.”
 Mick says.
 “The man is careful with his language to be sure.
 I wonder if he will have us dismissed once he has what he wants.”

-“I don't know, this guy is awfully high profile.
-I really doubt he’s any kind of killer.
+“I don't know, this guy is awfully high profile.”
+Jake said.
+“I really doubt he’s any kind of killer.
 He was one of the lead developers of the Pentium process for Intel, then split with his royalties and started Aurora.
 He’s the ultimate nerd.”

 “And that, my friend, is the difference between you and me.
 You keep forgetting that there are many billions of dollars involved here.”